-4. Resolutions of the Shareholders of our Company passed on [●], 2017
+4. Resolutions of the Shareholders of our Company passed on May 17, 2017

-Pursuant to the written resolutions dated [●], 2017 passed by the Shareholders of the Company, among other matters:
+Pursuant to the written resolutions dated May 17, 2017 passed by the Shareholders of the Company, among other matters:

-- (a) conditional on (aa) the [REDACTED] Committee granting [REDACTED] of, [REDACTED] as mentioned in this document; and (bb) the obligations of the [REDACTED] under the [REDACTED] becoming unconditional and not being terminated in accordance with the terms of the [REDACTED] or otherwise: - (i) the Memorandum and Articles of Association were approved and adopted; - (ii) the [REDACTED] and the [REDACTED] were approved and our Directors were authorized to allot and issue Shares pursuant to the [REDACTED] and such number of Shares as may be required to be allotted and issued upon the exercise of the [REDACTED]; - (b) a general unconditional mandate was given to our Directors to allot, issue and deal with Shares or securities convertible into Shares and to make or grant offers, agreements or options (including any warrants, bonds, notes and debentures conferring any rights to subscribe for or otherwise receive Shares) which would or might require Shares to be allotted, issued or dealt with, with an aggregate number of Shares (otherwise than pursuant to, or in consequence of, the [REDACTED], a rights issue or pursuant to the exercise of any subscription rights which may be granted under the [REDACTED] Share Option Scheme and any other share incentive scheme or any scrip dividend scheme or similar arrangements, any adjustment of rights to subscribe for Shares under options and warrants or a special authority granted by our Shareholders or an issue of Shares in lieu of the whole or part of a dividend on Shares in accordance with the Articles of Association), not exceeding the sum of 20% of the issued share capital immediately following the completion of the [REDACTED] but excluding any Shares, which may be issued pursuant to the exercise of the [REDACTED] and the options granted under the [REDACTED] Share Option Scheme, until the conclusion of our next annual general meeting, or the passing of an ordinary resolution by the Shareholders renewing, revoking or varying the authority to our Directors, whichever occurs first; - (c) a general unconditional mandate (the "Repurchase Mandate") was given to our Directors to exercise all powers of the Company to purchase Shares with an aggregate number of Shares of not exceeding 10% of the issued share capital of our Company immediately following the completion of the [REDACTED] but excluding any Shares, which may be issued pursuant to the exercise of the [REDACTED] and the options granted under the [REDACTED] Share Option Scheme until the conclusion of our next annual general meeting, or the passing of an ordinary resolution by the Shareholders renewing, revoking or varying the authority given to our Directors, whichever occurs first; and
+- (a) conditional on (aa) the Listing Committee granting listing of, and permission to [REDACTED] in, the Shares in issue and to be issued as mentioned in this document; and (bb) the obligations of the [REDACTED] under the [REDACTED] becoming unconditional and not being terminated in accordance with the terms of the [REDACTED] or otherwise: - (i) the Memorandum and Articles of Association were approved and adopted; - (ii) the [REDACTED] and the [REDACTED] were approved and our Directors were authorized to allot and issue Shares pursuant to the [REDACTED] and such number of Shares as may be required to be allotted and issued upon the exercise of the [REDACTED]; - (b) a general unconditional mandate was given to our Directors to allot, issue and [REDACTED] with Shares or securities convertible into Shares and to make or grant offers, agreements or options (including any warrants, bonds, notes and debentures conferring any rights to subscribe for or otherwise receive Shares) which would or might require Shares to be allotted, issued or [REDACTED] with, with an aggregate number of Shares (otherwise than pursuant to, or in consequence of, the [REDACTED], a rights issue or pursuant to the exercise of any subscription rights which may be granted under the [REDACTED] Share Option Scheme and any other share incentive scheme or any scrip dividend scheme or similar arrangements, any adjustment of rights to subscribe for Shares under options and warrants or a special authority granted by our Shareholders or an issue of Shares in lieu of the whole or part of a dividend on Shares in accordance with the Articles of Association), not exceeding the sum of 20% of the issued share capital immediately following the completion of the [REDACTED] but excluding any Shares, which may be issued pursuant to the exercise of the [REDACTED] and the options granted under the [REDACTED] Share Option Scheme, until the conclusion of our next annual general meeting, or the passing of an ordinary resolution by the Shareholders renewing, revoking or varying the authority to our Directors, whichever occurs first; - (c) a general unconditional mandate (the "Repurchase Mandate") was given to our Directors to exercise all powers of the Company to purchase Shares with an aggregate number of Shares of not exceeding 10% of the issued share capital of our Company immediately following the completion of the [REDACTED] but excluding any Shares, which may be issued pursuant to the exercise of the [REDACTED] and the options granted under the [REDACTED] Share Option Scheme until the conclusion of our next annual general meeting, or the passing of an ordinary resolution by the Shareholders renewing, revoking or varying the authority given to our Directors, whichever occurs first; and

-(d) the extension of the general mandate to allot, issue and deal with Shares to include the number of Shares repurchased pursuant to paragraph (d) above.
+(d) the extension of the general mandate to allot, issue and [REDACTED] with Shares to include the number of Shares repurchased pursuant to paragraph (c) above.